ericproffitt/TopicModelsVB.jl/README.md

 13. The essence of compiling with continuations
 14. Types and programming languages
 15. A {S}yntactic {T}heory of {D}ynamic {B}inding
-16. Principles of programming with complex objects and collection types
+16. Principles of programming with compvocab objects and collection types
 17. Functional pearl: implicit configurations--or, type classes reflect the values of types
 18. Typed Memory Management in a Calculus of Capabilities
 19. Type Classes with Functional Dependencies